I'm "the only reporter to continue to follow the events of this project closely," as sports business reporter John

 In the aftermath of the report, I began a blog, the TimesRatnerReport, on 9/1/05.
 I intended it to briefly track coverage of my report.
 I began to offer analysis of both the Atlantic Yards project and the media coverage of it, then began to include more original reporting.

 On 3/1/06, I changed the name to Atlantic Yards Report.
 The overdue name change reflected my broader approach to the topic.
-On 8/10/14, I expanded the name to Atlantic Yards (& Pacific Park) Report.
+On 8/10/14, after the project's name change, I expanded the blog name to Atlantic Yards (& Pacific Park) Report, then shortly thereafter adjusted that to Atlantic Yards/Pacific Park Report.

 Why did I not shut the blog down, I've been asked, when the construction of the Barclays Center began in 2010?
 Because the blog was not about "stopping" the arena, it's about looking at a complicated, challenging, and ever-changing story, and trying to hold those in power accountable.

 There's a lot of talk about new business models for web-based journalism.
 I don't have a business model for this blog.

 I don't accept ads.
 I do this as a volunteer; I don’t get paid, except for freelance work.
 Until late 2010, the blog was supported by my full-time job.
-Since then, the blog has been supported through my work as a journalist and tour guide, and through savings.
+Since then, the blog has been supported through my work as a journalist and tour guide, and through my personal assets.

 Is this sustainable?
 No, but I don't have an expiration date for the blog, either.

 I am available to speak at classes, conferences, and other forums.
-I have given several walking tours to visiting groups of journalists, urban planners, and architects--and to student groups from Pratt, NYU/Polytechnic, and other institutions.
-I annually lead Atlantic Yards walking tours as part of "Jane's Walks," in honor of Jane Jacobs.
+I have led several walking tours to visiting groups of journalists, urban planners, and architects--and to student groups from Pratt, NYU/Polytechnic, and other institutions.
+I have led several Atlantic Yards walking tours as part of "Jane's Walks," in honor of Jane Jacobs.

 On 2/24/07, I spoke at the Grassroots Media Conference on "objectivity, neutrality, and integrity" in covering Atlantic Yards.